Avniel Singh Ghuman, PhD, joined the Department of Neurological Surgery in September of 2011.

 Dr. Ghuman’s research focuses on how our brain turns what falls upon our eyes into the rich meaningful experience that we perceive in the world around us.
 Specifically, his lab studies the neural basis of the visual perception of objects, faces, words, and social and affective visual images.
 His lab examines the spatiotemporal dynamics of how neural activity reflects the stages of information processing and how information flow through brain networks responsible for visual perception.

-To accomplish these research goals Dr. Ghuman’s lab records electrophysiological brain activity from humans using both invasive (intracranial EEG; iEEG — in collaboration with R. Mark Richardson, MD, PhD) and non-invasive (magnetoencephalography; MEG) measures.
+To accomplish these research goals Dr. Ghuman’s lab records electrophysiological brain activity from humans using both invasive (intracranial EEG; iEEG — in collaboration with Jorge Gonzalez-Martinez, MD, PhD) and non-invasive (magnetoencephalography; MEG) measures.
 In conjunction with these millisecond scale recordings they use multivariate machine learning methods, network analysis, and advanced signal processing techniques to assess the information processing dynamics reflected in brain activity.
 Additionally, his lab uses direct neural stimulation to examine how disrupting and modulating brain activity alters visual perception.
 This combination of modalities and analysis techniques allow Dr. Ghuman to ask fine-grained questions about neural information processing and information flow at both the scale of local brain regions and broadly distributed networks.

 More information on Dr. Ghuman's research can be found on the Laboratory of Cognitive Neurodynamics webpage.